 The other driver is FirstNet, the creation of the nationwide public safety broadband network.
 The creation of this network allows all the information to come into the PSAP [public safety answering point], and all the information from the first responders is creating a lot of new problems.

-What kind of improvements can public safety operations make when implementing big data and analytics?
+What kind of improvements can public safety operations make when implementing big data and analytics for predictive policing and emergency response?

 Guy: The opportunity is improved situational awareness and operational efficiencies by access to more information.
 And, through data analytics tools, to triage situations and prioritize information and bring out of that information what's most relevant and actionable.
 There's an opportunity for the call-taker and the first responder to have access to more information in a more timely manner.
 Inevitably, that's going to lead to better outcomes, better emergency response and, ultimately, more lives saved.